phalcon-orphanage/docs/en/tutorial-invo.md

 );
 ```

-`SecurityPlugin` is a class located in the `plugins` directory (`app/plugins/SecurityPlugin.php`).
+`SecurityPlugin` is a class located in the `Plugins` directory (`src/Plugins/SecurityPlugin.php`).
 This class implements the method `beforeExecuteRoute`.
 This is the same name as one of the events produced in the Dispatcher:

 ```php
 <?php